REQUEST YOUR FREE CONSULTATION

 Who Can Drive a Golf Cart in South Carolina?

-Under South Carolina’s golf cart law, a person wishing to drive a golf cart on public roads must be at least 16 years old and hold a valid driver’s license.
+Under South Carolina’s golf cart law, a golf cart may only be operated on public roads by someone who is at least 16 years old and holds a valid driver’s license.

 When and Where Are Golf Carts Prohibited?

-Under South Carolina law, an operator may drive their golf cart within four miles of the address on the golf cart’s registration or within four miles of the ingress/egress to a gated community and only on secondary highways or streets with a posted speed limit of 35 mph or less.
+Under South Carolina law, an operator may drive their golf cart within a limited area—specifically, within four miles of the address on the golf cart’s registration or within four miles of the ingress/egress to a gated community—and only on secondary highways or streets with a posted speed limit of 35 mph or less.

-Counties and municipalities in South Carolina have the authority to pass ordinances reducing the allowed distance for golf cart operation from four miles to two miles within the cart’s registered address or the egress/ingress of a gated community.
-Communities may also establish separate golf cart paths on the shoulders of any primary or secondary highway, road, or street.
+Counties and municipalities in South Carolina have the authority to pass ordinances reducing the allowed distance for golf cart travel from four miles to two miles within the cart’s registered address or the egress/ingress of a gated community.
+Communities may also establish separate golf cart paths on the shoulders of any primary or secondary highway, road, or street, further regulating the travel routes available to golf carts.

 Do I Need to Register and Insure My Golf Cart in South Carolina?

-The law requires golf cart owners wishing to drive on public roads and streets to obtain a golf cart permit from the South Carolina Department of Motor Vehicles.
-A permit application carries a $5 fee, and applicants must also present proof of ownership and liability insurance for the golf cart.
+The law requires golf cart owners wishing to drive on public roads and streets to obtain a golf cart permit from the South Carolina Department of Motor Vehicles (SCDMV).
+A permit application carries a $5 fee, and applicants must also present proof of ownership and proof that the golf cart is insured with liability coverage.
 Golf cart owners must renew their permits every five years or when the owner changes addresses.

 What Do You Need to Carry While Driving a Golf Cart?